halekii/TrackerJack-Tutorial/docs/source/panel_options.rst

 After Effects Panel
 #################

+Create Tab
+#################
 :ref:`Install<Installation>` the UI Panel and open After Effects if you haven't already.

     .. image:: images/AE_1_tjpanel.png
         :alt: After Effects TrackerJack Panel

-There are only two entries to make in order to export your camera tracked composition from After Effects to a JSON file that the Blender TrackerJack add-on will import.
-The Focal Length and Angle of View which can be copied from the Camera Settings panel.
+Under the Create tab are only two entries to make in order create the initial export of your tracked composition from After Effects to a JSON file that the Blender TrackerJack add-on will import.
+The values for Focal Length and Angle of View boxes which can be copied from the Camera Settings panel.

 #.
 Double click on the 3D Tracker Camera layer in the comp timeline.
 #.
 Copy the Focal Length value.